F2PAD: A General Optimization Framework for Feature-Level to Pixel-Level Anomaly Detection: Related Work

 One issue of the above methods is the decreased resolution of the feature map, as stated in \textbf{Issue 1}.
 To tackle it, the work \cite{bergmann2020uninformed} learned dense features in the image size by using the multipooling and unwarping strategy in \cite{bailer2018fast}.
 However, it is only applicable to local patch descriptions by CNNs.
 Furthermore, the anomaly scores were defined as the gradients of loss function w.r.t the input image in \cite{salehi2021multiresolution}.
 Therefore, feature-level scores are no longer required.
 However, this strategy may not achieve satisfactory results for general methods in practice \cite{Dehaene2020Iterative}.
-Finally, the work \cite{bae2023pni} proposed a refinement network to refine the initial anomaly map, utilizing the input image as additional channels.
-However, this method requires more samples to train the refinement network.
+Finally, the works \cite{bae2023pni} and \cite{Xing2024adps} adopted additional segmentation networks to refine the initial anomaly map.
+However, these methods require more samples to train the segmentation networks.
 In addition, the mixture of normal and anomalous pixels described in \textbf{Issue 2} remains unsolved in the above methods \cite{bergmann2020uninformed,salehi2021multiresolution,bae2023pni}.

 In summary, current literature lacks a general framework to deal with \textbf{Issues 1\&2} discussed in Section \ref{sec:introcution} simultaneously in feature-based methods.
 Our proposed F2PAD can achieve the above goal with limited assumptions, which will be discussed in detail in the following Section \ref{sec: methodology}.